Is Diarrhoea a Sign of Labour?

 The closer you get to your big day, the more you will think about what to expect regarding your labour.
 If it’s your pregnancy, you will want to know all the possible signs of impending labour.
 Each woman is different and so will be their labour patterns, but then there are some common telltale signs of labour that remain the same for all women.
-One such sign that indicates that soon your baby will be on the way is diarrhoea or prelabour diarrhoea.
+One such sign that indicates that soon your baby will be on the way is diarrhea before labor or pre-labour diarrhoea.
 But could it be true?
 Let’s find out!

 Is Diarrhoea a Sign of Labour?